6 Reasons Scavenger Hunts Make Great Extension Activities

 These types of activities help kids realize that there is more than one way to tackle a problem.
 Children need to apply critical and creative thinking to work out their own strategies (with some support) and to collaborate and communicate with others.

-2. Scavenger Hunts Boost Retention of Learned Material
+Boosts Retention of Learned Material

 Scavenger hunts allow children to engage with what they are learning about in tangible ways.
 Through trial and error, children can apply their learned knowledge and correct any misconceptions they may have which helps to build more connections with what they are learning and further their understanding.